 Additional Read: Top Trends in the Home Loan Industry

 As most of us seek for a loan to buy a house, a home loan is one of the major considerations in the real estate budget.
 And, that’s why public expresses their wishes and waits for it to be addressed during the budget.
 Well, the Budget 2017-18 was a mixed bag for realtors as well as buyers.
 On one hand, it addressed the objective of ‘Housing for all by 2022’ by assigning an infrastructural status to affordable housing segment; on the other hand, it overlooked the likelihood of providing any additional income tax incentives to first-time home buyers or providing higher tax savings on housing loans and house insurance premiums.

 The Union Budget 2017 gave young professionals a reason to cheer by bringing their dream of owning a home a step closer.
 The budget announced an increase in their net pay by halving the tax rate for those with an annual income of up to Rs.
 5-lakh.
 The budget also limited home loan interest deduction to Rs.
 2-lakh for rented as well as self-occupied property and second self-occupied property or the property that is assumed to be rented.
-In addition, due to the surplus liquidity in banks posts the demonetization drive, people expected a slash in home loan rates.
+In addition, due to the surplus liquidity in banks posts the demonetization drive, people expected a slash in home loan interest rates.
 To this, the budget proposed that banks have already begun to cut interest rates on home loans and this will make availing loans at more affordable rates.